Ellen Stewart: Recognition

-More recently, the Ellen Stewart International Award was created to be given to ”an individual theatre artist or theatre company whose work promotes social change and community participation with a particular focus on the engagement of young people”.
+More recently, the Ellen Stewart International Award was created to be given to "an individual theatre artist or theatre company whose work promotes social change and community participation with a particular focus on the engagement of young people".
 The International Executive Committee chooses ten artists or companies, then gives the award to one of the ten chosen.
-The awardee receives a trip to attend the International Theatre Institute’s World Congress and a residency at La MaMa Umbria to create a new work to be produced at the Spoleto Festival of Two Worlds and at La MaMa.
+The awardee receives a trip to attend the International Theatre Institute's World Congress and a residency at La MaMa Umbria to create a new work to be produced at the Spoleto Festival of Two Worlds and at La MaMa.

 A book about Stewart and La MaMa, Ellen Stewart Presents: Fifty Years of La MaMa Experimental Theatre, by Cindy Rosenthal, was published in 2017.

 Death

-Ellen Stewart died on January 13, 2011, at the age of 91.
+Ellen Stewart died on January 13, 2011, at age 91.
 She had a history of heart trouble and died at Mount Sinai Beth Israel after a long illness.

-Her memorial service was held at St. Patrick’s Cathedral on Monday, January 17, 2011.
+Her memorial service was held at St. Patrick's Cathedral on Monday, January 17, 2011.